2018 Bond Projects - Information and Updates

 At the October 9, 2018 Council meeting, the City Council approved the schedule for the three phases for bond issuance as well as the project prioritization for the three phases.

-COUNCIL AWARDS FIRST PHASE OF BOND ISSUANCE
+COUNCIL AWARDS PHASE ONE AND TWO OF BOND ISSUANCE

 On February 12, 2019 the City Council voted to award the sale of $20 million in General Obligation Bonds to BOK Financial Securities, the lowest bidder with a 25-year interest rate of 3.17333% based on the City's excellent bond rating of AA-.
 Funds from the sale of the bonds will be available April 1.
 This is the first phase of the bond issuance schedule.